DavesCodeMusings/thimble/README.md

 Thimble is in the beginning phases of development and may crash from time to time.
 If it does, add a Github issue and I'll see if I can fix it.

 ## Will it run on Microcontroller X?
-Code is being developed and tested using a Wemos LOLIN32 (ESP32) clone with MicroPython 1.19.1.
-Occasionally, I will run it on a Wemos D1 Mini (ESP8266) clone.
+Code is being developed and tested using a Wemos D1 Mini (ESP8266, 4M Flash) clone with MicroPython 1.19.1.
+Occasionally, I will run it on a Wemos LOLIN32 (ESP32) clone.
 It may or may not work with other devices.